johnno1962/injectionforxcode/README.md

 Objective-C or Swift code against the object (implemented as a catgeory/extension.)
 Use Xlog/xprintln to log output back to the Xprobe window.

-The InjectionPluginAppCode project has also been updated for 3.1 so you can now inject Swift from AppCode!
+The InjectionPluginAppCode project has also been updated for 3.1 so you can now inject Swift from AppCode if you patch your project from inside AppCode.

 ![Icon](http://injectionforxcode.johnholdsworth.com/overview.png)

-The "unpatched" version of Injection now includes "Xtrace" which will allow you to log all messages sent to a class or instance using the following commands:
+The "unpatched" auto-loading version of Injection now includes "Xtrace" which will allow you to log all messages sent to a class or instance using the following commands:

     (lldb) p [UITableView xtrace] // trace all table view instances